arajput63/flask_dbVisuals_shell/README.md

 To recreate the test datatable, just run create_db from a terminal with the required dependancies.

+Let me know if you would like clarifications or expansion in accordance with other projects we are working on

-For any implementation queries, questions  or ideas on architectures, feel free to contact me at: amarrajput63@gmail.com
+For any implementation queries, questions  or ideas on architectures, feel free to contact me.

+- Amar